GoInterject/GoInterject.github.io/wAbout/What-You-Need-to-Know.md

 title: What You Need to Know
 layout: custom
 keywords: [about, scalability, report library, spreadsheet, Excel]
+headings: ["At a Glance", "Key Points on Scalability", "Spans Small and Large Organizations", "Internally Manageable", "Automating Hard-to-Reach Places in your Organization", "Scalable Solutions are in Your Control", "When you Start Using Interject Remember:", "Changing Your Spreadsheets will not Alter Interject's Functionality", "The Interject Data Functionality is Attached to Excel Files", "The Report Library Protects Prior Versions", "Easily Work With Files Outside the Report Library", "Enhancing Spreadsheets With Data List Report Formulas", "Enhancing Spreadsheets With Data Cell Formulas"]
 description: Interject was built for large companies with hundreds of users that run thousands of reports each day.
 Interject commonly handles report volumes over of 300,000 per month, and we can manage much, much more.
 ---
 * * *